FlindersFAME/fame.github.io/People/_posts/2021-01-01-vijini-mallawaarachchi.md

 title: Vijini Mallawaarachchi
 author: Vijini Mallawaarachchi
 tag: Researchers
-excerpt: "Research Associate in Rob Edwards' lab\n"
+excerpt: "Research Associate in the Edwards lab\n"
 ---

 Vijini is currently a Research Associate in Bioinformatics at the Flinders Accelerator for Microbiome Exploration (FAME).